prettier/prettier/docs/browser.md

 prettier.format("query { }", { parser: "graphql", plugins });
 ```

-This syntax doesn't necessarily works in the browser but this can be used when bundling the code with browserify or Rollup.
+This syntax doesn't necessarily work in the browser, but it can be used when bundling the code with browserify or Rollup.

 ### Worker